aws-amplify/amplify-js/media/quick_start.md

 ...
 ```

-This will record an 'appRender' event everytime user opens app.
+This will record an **appRender** event everytime user opens app.

 For more about Analytics, click [here](analytics_guide.md)

 ## Bind Authentications

-Open `/src/App.js`, add one import and modify the last line of code.
+In your `App.js`, add one import and wrap your default component export as seen below:
 ```
 import { withAuthenticator } from 'aws-amplify-react';